Antimicrobial resistance: Water, sanitation, hygiene

 Infectious disease control through improved water, sanitation and hygiene (WASH) infrastructure needs to be included in the antimicrobial resistance (AMR) agenda.
 The "Interagency Coordination Group on Antimicrobial Resistance" stated in 2018 that "the spread of pathogens through unsafe water results in a high burden of gastrointestinal disease, increasing even further the need for antibiotic treatment."
 This is particularly a problem in developing countries where the spread of infectious diseases caused by inadequate WASH standards is a major driver of antibiotic demand.
 Growing usage of antibiotics together with persistent infectious disease levels have led to a dangerous cycle in which reliance on antimicrobials increases while the efficacy of drugs diminishes.
 The proper use of infrastructure for water, sanitation and hygiene (WASH) can result in a 47–72 percent decrease of diarrhea cases treated with antibiotics depending on the type of intervention and its effectiveness.
 A reduction of the diarrhea disease burden through improved infrastructure would result in large decreases in the number of diarrhea cases treated with antibiotics.
 This was estimated as ranging from 5 million in Brazil to up to 590 million in India by the year 2030.
 The strong link between increased consumption and resistance indicates that this will directly mitigate the accelerating spread of AMR.
 Sanitation and water for all by 2030 is Goal Number 6 of the Sustainable Development Goals.

 An increase in hand washing compliance by hospital staff results in decreased rates of resistant organisms.

-Water supply and sanitation infrastructure in health facilities offer significant co-benefits for combatting AMR, and investment should be increased.
-There is much room for improvement: WHO and UNICEF estimated in 2015 that globally 38% of health facilities did not have a source of water, nearly 19% had no toilets and 35% had no water and soap or alcohol-based hand rub for handwashing.
+Water supply and sanitation infrastructure in health facilities offer opportunities for combatting AMR, and investment should be increased.
+There is much room for improvement: WHO and UNICEF estimated in 2015 that 38% of health facilities did not have a source of water, nearly 19% had no toilets and 35% had no water and soap or alcohol-based hand rub for handwashing.